PureMintSoftware/Proportional-Image-Resizer/README.md

 Running The Script
 ------------------

-Open "CMD" from the Windows Start Menu, type the line below into the Windows Terminal, and press enter.
+Open "CMD" from the Windows Start Menu.
+Navigate to the folder where you have downloaded the script using the "CD" command, and then type the line below into the Windows Terminal, and press enter.

 >python pir.pyw